-&lt;sup>6 Plan F and G also offer a high deductible plan.
+Plan F and G also offer a high deductible plan.
 If you choose this option, this means you must pay for Medicare-covered costs up to the deductible before your Medicare Supplement Insurance Plan pays anything.

-Plan N pays 100% of the Part B coinsurance, except for a copayment of up to \$20 for some office visits and up to a \$50 copayment for emergency room visits that don't result in inpatient admission.
+&lt;sup>7 Plan N pays 100% of the Part B coinsurance, except for a copayment of up to \$20 for some office visits and up to a \$50 copayment for emergency room visits that don't result in inpatient admission.

-&lt;sup>8 After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medicare Supplement Insurance Plan pays 100% of covered services for the rest of the calendar year.
+After you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medicare Supplement Insurance Plan pays 100% of covered services for the rest of the calendar year.

-What Do You Need to Know About Medicare Advantage Plans?
+What do you need to know about Medicare Advantage Plans?

-A Medicare Advantage Plan is another plan choice you may have as part of Medicare.
-These plans, sometimes called 'Part C' or 'MA Plans,' are offered by private insurance companies approved by Medicare.
+A Medicare Advantage Plan is another plan option you may have as part of Medicare.
+These plans, sometimes called "Part C" or "MA Plans," are offered by private insurance companies approved by Medicare.
 The premiums are a flat rate, regardless of age.